Lusik Aguletsi: Lusik Aguletsi House-Museum

-The house on 79 Muratsan Street in Yerevan, where Lusik Aguletsi lived and worked for about 45 years, was turned into a house-museum on the initiative of family members.
-In the museum, folk concerts, painting, dance and master classes are organized.
-Adjacent to the museum is the Aguletsi Art Cafe, which features traditional Armenian cuisine with Agulis dishes.
+The house on 79 Muratsan Street in Yerevan, where Lusik Aguletsi lived and worked for about 45 years, was turned into a house-museum on the initiative of family members along with her husband, sculptor Yuri Samvelyan.
+In 2013, they established the "Aguletsi" Ethnographic, Cultural, Creative, and Educational Foundation, and in 2019, they opened the "Aguletsi" House-Museum and Art Café.